Rules of the Competition

 Presenters are free to choose the format of their presentation.
 However, the organizers kindly request that projects be presented live (not only as a video) and that presenters be prepared to answer questions from the audience.

-7.2.
-Each presentation is allotted 4 minutes, followed by 1 minute for audience Q&A.
+6.2.
+Each presentation is allotted 4 minutes, followed by 1 minute for jury & audience Q&A.

-7.3.
-Presentation files (PPT or similar formats) must be submitted by June 10 at 11:00 AM to the email address provided by the organizers.
+6.3.
+A link to the presentation (PPT or a similar format), from which the organizers can download it, must be submitted by June 2 at 12:00 PM to the email address provided by the organizers.

 The file name of the submitted presentation must include: category, project title, and applicant’s name.